YanickJair/nlpdemo/README.md

 # NLP Demo

-This is a Demo projet working on Natural Processing Language testing some fundamentals use cases of NLP such as:
+This is a Demo project working on Natural Processing Language testing some fundamentals use cases of NLP such as:
   * Sentiment Analysis: Try to predict if a text (i.e. review, comment) is positive or negative
   * Question Answer: Given a large text, try to extract answers by asking questions on top of the text.
-  * Summarization: Summarize a text without loosing the context.
+  * Summarization: Summarize a text without losing the context.
   * Word Analogy: Find the nearest neighbor word based in a corpus input
-  * Text Mining: This consist in extracting information from a text, such as verbs, person's name, entities, countries, places etc.
+  * Text Mining: This consists of extracting information from a text, such as verbs, person's name, entities, countries, places, etc.
   * And some more

 ### Most important dependecies: